israkir/2Do/README.md

-# 2Do
-A simple Android TODO list app

 # Features

 - A simple & lightweight user interface
-- Add and remove items
+- Add and remove items (long tap to remove an item)
-- Edit an exising item
+- Edit an exising item (tap to edit an item)

 # Video walkthrough